nrwl/nx/docs/generated/cli/affected.md

 Type: `string`

 Show the task graph of the command.
 Pass a file path to save the graph data instead of viewing it in the browser.
+Pass "stdout" to print the results to the terminal.

 ### head